girrajsinghal/note-backend/README.md

-#project Details - you can create your note and perform all crud operations
+#project Details - you can create your note and perform all crud operations.
-                   mern besed project
+                   mern besed project.
-                   use redis cache concepts for reducing the response time use React.js simple code
+                   use redis cache concepts for reducing the response time . use React.js simple code .

 # Getting Started with Create React App